aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

     //= aws-kms-key-arn.txt#2.8
     //= type=implication
-    //# If resource type is "key" and resource ID starts with
+    //# If the resource type is "key" and the resource ID starts with
     //# "mrk-", this is a AWS KMS multi-Region key ARN and MUST return true. ensures
       && arn.resource.resourceType == "key"